Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \textbf{AffectNet} \cite{affectnet} is a large-scale dataset for FER that contains around 284K images of 8 emotions (anger, contempt, disgust, fear, happiness, sadness, surprise, and neutral).
 This dataset has also been collected from the internet, and the images are of relatively high resolution.

-\textbf{CelebA} \cite{celeba} is a large-scale dataset of faces.
+\textbf{CelebA} \cite{celeba} is a large-scale dataset of faces with aourd 202K images.
 This dataset does not necessarily contain images of expressive faces, and the images are also collected from the internet and are of relatively high resolution.

 \textbf{KDEF} \cite{kdef} is a small dataset for FER that contains images of 7 emotions, which have been captured in lab conditions.
 This dataset contains a total of approximately 5K images.
 The images are of relatively high resolution and have been captured from different angles.